utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api/defining-an-api.md

 > [This feature is available on Postman Enterprise plans.](https://www.postman.com/pricing)

-As you create your API definition in the editor, Postman automatically checks it against [API Governance and API Security](/docs/api-governance/api-governance-overview/) rules configured for your team.
+As you create your API definition in the editor, Postman automatically checks it against the [Postman API Governance and API Security](/docs/api-governance/api-governance-overview/) rules configured for your team.
 Postman displays any rule violations below the editor.
 Resolving these issues enables you improve your API definition.

 <img alt="OpenAPI 3.0 rule violations" src="https://assets.postman.com/postman-docs/v10/api-definition-rule-violations-openapi3-v10.jpg" width="800px"/>